tanzu-platform-architecture-canada/tanzu-k8s-demo/todos-docs/tbs-install.md

 ```

 <a name="3"></a>
-## Create a project and build repositories with the Default Builder
+## USE -  Create a Project and build repositories automatically with the Default Builder

 #### The Demo app - CNB SpringBoot demo
 This document uses a simple Spring demo application for cloud-native buildpacks, with a simple UI for illustrative purposes.